awsdocs/amazon-athena-user-guide/doc_source/getting-started.md

 The tutorial is using live resources, so you are charged for the queries that you run\.
 You aren't charged for the sample datasets that you use, but if you upload your own data files to Amazon S3, charges do apply\.

 ## Prerequisites<a name="prerequisites"></a>

-If you have not already done so, sign up for an account in [Setting Up](setting-up.md)\.
++ If you have not already done so, sign up for an account in [Setting Up](setting-up.md)\.
++ [Create a bucket in Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) to hold your query results from Athena\.

 ## Step 1: Create a Database<a name="step-1-create-a-database"></a>